kiwicopple/paul.copplest.one/docs/knowledge/pyrolysis.md

 # Pyrolysis

-> Disclosure: My family recently started a company called Eneform to find a commercially viable solution to waste tires
+> Disclosure/Foreword: My family recently started a company called Eneform to find a commercially viable solution to waste tires.
+I use some of their data in this article.

-Although it's not a well-known problem, tyre waste is a big one.
-There are about 1 billion tires that go to waste every year.
+Although it's not a well-known problem, tire waste is a big one.
+Globally, there are about 1 billion tires that go to waste every year.
 There aren't many ways to responsibly dispose of tires but the most promising solution seems to be pyrolysis.

+## What is pyrolysis

 To quickly summarise pyrolysis - you put the tires in a vacuumed chamber and heat them to around 500 degrees celsius.
 The heat causes the tires to break down into 4 useable products: diesel, LPG, steel, and carbon.
-All of these products are commercial grade; the carbon can actually be used to make new tires.
-Even the heat is generated from the waste tires.
+All of these products can have commercial value; the carbon can actually be used to make new tires.
+Even the heat required within the process is generated from the waste tires, so once you start the process it can be self-sustaining.
 You can sell the outputs directly or you can use them to generate power which can be sold back to the grid.

+Pyrolysis has been used successfully in several industries, and can be either done in batches or through a continuous cycle (like a factory line).
+In a continuous process the tyre stock feeds through a pyrolysis tube at a constant speed.
+In a batch process the tyre stock is loaded into the tube, then the system is heated.

-Pyrolysis has been used successfully in several industries.
-Eneform has improved it by making it a continuous cycle (like a factory line) rather than a batch process.
-The outputs are cleaner and more consistent using this method.
-The system also combines many smaller pyrolysis systems together (rather than using one large one).
-This means that the cost to start a site is low and then sites can scale up once they become commercially sustainable .
+The outputs are cleaner and more consistent using a continuous process as the heat is maintained at a constant temperature.

+The Eneform system also combines many smaller pyrolysis tubes together (rather than using one large one).
+This means that the cost to start a site is low and then sites can scale up once they become commercially sustainable.

 ## No good solutions